RyanJamesSchultz/NLE/README.md

 I present a Matlab-based enviroment, NLE that uses concepts from order statistics to infer if a maximum magnitude is influencing a catalogue of earthquakes.
 This repository is related to a study about the same topic [Schultz, 2024].
 This repository contains programs, scripts, and data to recreate figures and results of the prior study.
 The core tools developed are KS_dM_test.m, M2fit.m, and EnsembleW.m.
 See also my prior GitHub repositories for required routines (e.g., Bval.m).

+Note that this approach has been improved upon by future work.
+See my CAP2 repository for the improved versions of the methods.

 References:

             R. Schultz, (2024)